adriansuter/Twig-Cache-Busting/README.md

 ### Cache Busters

-By default there are three cache busting methods.
+By default, there are three cache busting methods.
 But you can develop your own custom cache buster by implementing the `\AdrianSuter\TwigCacheBusting\Interfaces\CacheBusterInterface`.

 - **Query Param Cache Buster**